 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

-Class Established: 9/85
+Class Established - 9/85

-Latest Spec.
-Revision:
+Latest Spec Revision: